Arushi-Kumari/New-York-Citi-Bike-Analysis/README.md

 Scripts: Contains all the Python coding involved for the entire analysis process Analysis: Contains the Visualizations used for developing insights

-Visualizations
+**Visualizations**
-All the visualizations and some of the analysis can be found on Tableau Public server - https://public.tableau.com/app/profile/arushi.m3379/viz/CitiBikeAnalysis_17063347200090/Story1?publish=yes
+Visualizations of the analysis can be found on Tableau Public server - https://public.tableau.com/app/profile/arushi.m3379/viz/CitiBikeAnalysis_17063347200090/Story1?publish=yes